Interdisciplinary research and technological impact: Evidence from biomedicine: Introduction

-Here we expand empirical characterizations of the benefits of IDR from the dominantly studied scientific impact to technological impact.
+The purpose of this study, therefore, is to expand empirical characterizations of the benefits of IDR from the dominantly studied academic benefits to the understanding of societal benefits of IDR.
+We focus on the technological domain and examine whether IDR can be used in the development of patented technologies.
 We present the first, to our best knowledge, bibliometric study that explores the relationship between the extent of IDR of papers and their technological impact, by tracing their received citations made by patents.
-Patents have been extensively used to represent technological development \citep{Fleming-science-2004}, and compared to patent-to-patent citations, patent-to-paper citations better capture knowledge flows \citep{Roach-lens-2013}.
-We first operationalize the technological impact of a paper as whether it gets cited by patents.
+Our analyses rely on three large-scale datasets: (1) over 5.4 million papers in the biomedicine domain; (2) 6.5 million USPTO (U.S. Patent and Trademark Office) utility patents; and (3) 2.6 million citations from patents to papers.
+In so doing, technological development is represented by patents, following existing literature in innovation studies \citep{Fleming-science-2004}, and the contribution of science to technology is captured by patent-to-paper citations, as they signal and better capture knowledge spillovers than patent-to-patent citations do \citep{Roach-lens-2013}.
+Given the lack of consensus on how to measure IDR and to capture different dimensions of IDR, we use three distinct indicators, namely variety, balance, and disparity, as well as an integrated metric called Rao-Stirling index, to quantify the degree of interdisciplinarity of a paper.
 We find that the effects of IDR on technological impact is dependent on different dimensions.
 In particular, variety has a positive, but small, effect on the likelihood of getting patent citations.
 Balance has a positive, sizable effect.
 Disparity, on the other hand, has a negative effect.
-These associations are consistent across different lengths of citation-window.
-In our further analysis that focuses on papers with patent citations, we find that both balance and disparity are positively associated with the number of patent citations.
-These findings may have important policy implications for IDR and impact.
+These associations are robust even after controlling for several confounders like paper quality and journal Impact Factor and consistent across different citation-window lengths.
+In our further analyses that focus on papers with patent citations, we find that the intensity of technological impact, as measured as both raw and quality-adjusted number of citing patents, increases with both balance and disparity.